angeloahm/angeloahm.github.io/_pages/about.md

 ## 🎓 Education

-- Ph.D in Finance, Kellogg School of Management, 2026 (expected)
+- Ph.D in Finance, Kellogg School of Management, 2025 (expected)
 - M.S. in Economics, Getulio Vargas Foundation, 2019
 - B.A. in Economics, IBMeC, 2017

 ## 📚 Research Experience

-My research experience outside academia is vast.
-I have worked in the field of Finance since 2017, conducting research for companies like the Brazilian Federation of Banks and the Brazilian Stock Exchange.
-Previously, I have also made research in Macroeconomics, being a member of the Macroeconomics Laboratory in my undergraduate.
+I have accumulated research experience in the fields of Economics and Finance since 2017.
+Outside the universities I have been to, I have conducted research for companies like the Brazilian Federation of Banks and the Brazilian Stock Exchange (B3), where I have dealt with high-frequency data on stock purchases and studied the behavior of investors.
+I have also been member of the Macroeconomics Laboratory in my undergraduate institution, tracking the Brazilian economy, writing reports and perform predictive models about inflation and GDP.

 ## 👨‍🏫 Teaching Experience